How People Use Ensō

 Disclaimer: Ensō is not therapy, it's a notebook (Ensō - Analogy Brain Dump).

-2. I believe it lets me harness the internal critic in my head and use them for good.
+2. I believe it lets me harness my inner critic and use their help instead of fighting them.
 Come to think of it, this is a common technique used in therapy and perhaps deserves a longer note.
+(Don't Yell at a Barking Dog)

 Related: Writing is Thinking